kittiphonp/kittiphonp.github.io/index.md

 #### Work

-- Researcher at [ERATO Metamathematics for Systems Design (MMSD) Project](https://group-mmm.org/eratommsd), National Institute of Informatics (2023-current)
+- Researcher at [Research Center for Mathematical Trust in Software and Systems](https://group-mmm.org/eratommsd), National Institute of Informatics (2023-current)

 #### Internship